J-1 Visa Backend Software Engineer Jobs

 Check for the two-year home residency requirement

-Some J-1 participants in technical fields are subject to a two-year home-country residency requirement before changing to H-1B or other immigrant-track statuses.
+Some J-1 participants in technical fields are subject to a two-year home-country residency requirement before changing to H-1B visa or other immigrant-track statuses.
 Review your DS-2019 and J-1 visa stamp carefully, and ask USCIS or your designated sponsor whether your specific situation triggers this condition.

 Backend Software Engineer J-1 Visa: Frequently Asked Questions